-15.4 Make Up Examinations
+15.2 Make Up Examinations

 The student must write a make-up exam if the regularly scheduled exam is missed for reasons for which adequate documentation is received by the instructor (this documentation must be supplied by the Academic Counseling office).
+The date and time of the make-up examination will be set by the instructor, who will communicate the date to the student.